 More information about Austria is available on the Austria Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-The Austro-Hungarian Empire recognized the United States in 1797, when we established consular relations by posting a Consul in Trieste, then part of the Austrian empire.
+The Austro-Hungarian Empire recognized the United States in 1797, when the United States established consular relations by posting a Consul in Trieste, then part of the Austrian empire.
 Diplomatic relations were established with the naming of Henry A. Muhlenberg as first American Minister to Vienna in 1838.
 Relations were generally good until World War I (1914-18) and the United States’ declaration of war on the Austro-Hungarian Empire in 1917.
 Friendly diplomatic relations with the new Republic of Austria were established in 1921 and lasted until Nazi Germany annexed Austria in 1938.
-After World War II (1939-45), the four allied powers (the United States, Great Britain, France, and the Soviet Union) divided Austria and Vienna into four occupation zones, with an Allied Council for Austria assuming authority over matters affecting the whole country.
+After World War II (1939-45), the four Allied powers (the United States, Great Britain, France, and the Soviet Union) divided Austria and Vienna into four occupation zones, with an Allied Council for Austria assuming authority over matters affecting the whole country.
 In 1955, these four powers and the Republic of Austria signed the Austrian State Treaty, which ended the occupation and declared Austria to be a free, independent, and neutral state.
 The U.S. played an essential role in the country’s reconstruction and in the Austrian State Treaty.
 Since the post-World War II period, the United States and Austria have enjoyed strong relations.

 During the immediate postwar period, Austrian authorities introduced certain restitution and compensation measures for Nazi victims, but many of these initial measures were later seen as inadequate and/or unjust.
 Since 1994, Austria has committed to providing victims and heirs some $1 billion in restitution.
+In accordance with a September 2019 amendment to the Austrian Citizenship Act, as of September 1, 2020, direct descendants of victims of the Nazi regime previously resident in Austria can obtain dual Austrian citizenship.

 U.S. Assistance to Austria